NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 Model Evaluation
 ----------------

-An example script on how to evaluate the pre-trained model, can be found at `examples/nlp/token_classification/punctuation_capitalization_evaluate.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/punctuation_capitalization_evaluate.py>`_.
+An example script on how to evaluate the pre-trained model can be found at `examples/nlp/token_classification/punctuation_capitalization_evaluate.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/token_classification/punctuation_capitalization_evaluate.py>`_.

 To start evaluation of the pre-trained model, run: